ethereum/ethereum-org-website/src/content/guides/how-to-id-scam-tokens/index.md

 title="What is `ARB`?"
 contentPreview=''>

-[Arbitrum](https://developer.arbitrum.io/intro/) is an organization that runs and manages an [optimistic rollup](/developers/docs/scaling/optimistic-rollups/).
+[Arbitrum](https://developer.arbitrum.io/intro/) is an organization that develops and manages [optimistic rollups](/developers/docs/scaling/optimistic-rollups/).
 Initially Arbitrum was organized as a for-profit company, but they recently [started to decentralize](https://arbitrumfoundation.medium.com/arbitrum-the-next-phase-of-decentralization-e7f8b37b5226).
 As part of that process, they issued a tradeable [governance token](/dao/#token-based-membership).

 </ExpandableCard>